 You can talk to your doctor about what supplements or vitamins you should take to support regrowth of your hair, such as vitamin A, vitamin B6, vitamin B12 and zinc.
 It may also be beneficial to work with a dietitian to ensure you’re eating a well-balanced diet that provides your body with all the nutrition it needs.

-Studies are also underway on how to stimulate or reawaken hair follicles to increase the likelihood of regrowing thinning hair, in both men and women.
-One study by Columbia University Irving Medical Center used this method to create a “hair farm” where new hair follicles can be awakened for better growth.
-With advanced technology, it’s possible to use a patient’s stem cells to grow new hair follicles in a lab that could be grafted onto the scalp.
+Studies are also underway on how to stimulate or reawaken hair follicles to increase the likelihood of regrowing thinning hair in men and women.
+Tests focused on utilizing JAK-STAT, a cellular signaling pathway, inspire confidence in researchers seeking a safe, highly effective treatment for hair loss.
+With other advanced technology, it’s possible to use a patient’s stem cells to grow new hair follicles in a lab that could be grafted onto the scalp.

 Seek Help If You Suspect You’re Drinking Excessively